pascomnet/documentation/site/content/client-desktop-userguide/remotecontrol/_index.en.md

 ## Control the mobile client with the desktop client

-The pascom Client offers the possibility to transfer calls that you start on the Desktop Client to your mobile device.
-This is done via a so-called **push call**, which is sent to your mobile device.
+You want to shift more of your work to your smartphone to enjoy the benefits of location-independent connectivity?
+No problem, the pascom client offers the possibility to control the mobile pascom app on your mobile phone via the pascom desktop client.
+This is done via so-called **push calls**, which are sent to your mobile device.

 </br>
 ![Overview Push Call](overview-remotecontrol.png)